We may earn affiliate commissions for the recommended products. Learn more.

 No-logs policy

 What’s different about these providers is their locations.
-NordVPN is headquartered in Panama, which doesn’t have any strict data retention laws.
+NordVPN is headquartered in Panama, which doesn’t have any data retention laws.
 This makes the location very convenient for a VPN service.

 Logging